harishnr93/CNN-based-YOLO-Models-and-Real-Time-Detection-Transformer/README.md

 inference_data_path = input("Enter the path to the video file (e.g., 'highway.mp4'): ")
 results = model(inference_data_path, show=True, save=True)
 ```
+> Note: We can replace the input prompts with hardcoded paths if automating the script.

 ### 🔧 Script Execution

 1. Save the code above into a file: `object_detection_infer.py`